raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 Note that the lower the keepalive interval value, the higher the load on client and server.
-For example, an keepalive interval value of 100ms would result in a continuous stream of at least ten messages per second, in both directions, to keep the DSO session alive.
+For example, an keepalive interval value of 100ms would result in a continuous stream of at least ten messages per second, in both directions, to keep the DSO Session alive.
 And, in this extreme example, a single packet loss and retransmission over a long path could introduce a momentary pause in the stream of messages, long enough to cause the server to overzealously abort the connection.